RickStrahl/BlogPosts/2023-08/Map Physical Paths with an HttpContext.MapPath() Extension Method in ASP.NET/RootPathMappingInAspNetCoreUsingARequestMappathExtensionMethod.md

 > In ASP.NET Core versions prior to 3.0, there was no `IWebHostEnvironment`.
 Instead you had to use  `IHostingEnvironment` to access `ContentRootPath` and `WebRootPath`.
 The syntax otherwise was the same.

 ## Resolving Relative Paths
-To make root path retrieval and mapping a relative path onto it easier, here's a `MapPath` extension method for the `HttpContext` object:
+To make root path retrieval and mapping a relative path to a physical, on-disk path easier, here's a ASP.NET Core version of a `MapPath()` extension method for the `HttpContext` object:

 ```csharp
 public static class HttpContextExtensions